Telematics Solution Evaluation ProcessTry Before You Buy

+Fleetistics Telematics Solution Evaluation Process (SEP) was developed to mitigate the risk for fleet managers when vetting various technology solutions.
+We have learned much from working with fleets for over 20 years.
 Large fleet managers have unique challenges that have the potential for a significant positive or negative impact on a company’s profitability.
 Choosing the wrong telematics solution can be a risky proposition.
-With over 20 years of working with fleets, Fleetistics has developed the Solution Evaluation Process (SEP) in order to mitigate the risk for fleet managers.

 Pilot vs. SEP